mohitk0208/google_drive_clone/README.md

 - making breadcrumbs using bootstrap
 - using bootstrap component as __Link__ component
 - using the slice function on Array    // to learn

+- setting up the firebase rules
+    > such that only the authenticated users can read the data i.e the folders, also to create a folder we need to have the same authId as the authid We are using to created the folder with.

+    - >thus another user cannot see nor create a folder of a different user